Plymouth Blitz baby returns to her roots

 "She wasn't even supposed to be working that night.
 I wouldn't have been here today if she hadn't saved me."

 Friends Jane and Roland Stuart from Millbrook in Cornwall painstakingly researched Ms Lowe's family history.

 After years of searching they discovered her mother's unmarked grave, and her name, Beatrice Hitchcock, on a Blitz memorial.

 Commenting on the memorial, Ms Lowe said: "Now I know she is a real person.
 It's so beautiful.
 To think my name could have been up there if it wasn't for that nurse.

 "I have just found out my grandmother and mother are in the same grave.
 It means so much to me.
 At least now I have got closure."

 According to Mrs Stuart, the journey does not end yet.
 She said: "I would like Gwen to find some family in Plymouth.
 We've got various names which we think are cousins."

 Ms Lowe's mother's name was Beatrice or Beatty Hitchcock.
 Her family came from the Barbican area of Plymouth.
 She had 10 brothers and sisters.
-If you can help trace family members please ring BBC Radio Devon on 01752 260323.
+If you can help trace family members ring BBC Radio Cornwall on 01872 222222.